Radical Action for Mountains’ and People’s Survival – RAMPS

 We are here to fight for the survival of the land and people of Appalachia, the right to a healthy and sustainable future with clean air and clean water, and the right to a livelihood that nurtures that future.
 To achieve these goals, we are up against much more than an unjust mining process.
-We are fighting decades of repression by the coal industry and its agents.
+We are fighting decades of repression by the coal industry and its agents including the pharmaceutical companies.
 We are fighting the inept, if not corrupt, regulation agencies and government.
+We are fighting mass incarceration and the Prison Industrial Complex.
 We are fighting out-of-state land companies who hold this land and therefore its people’s lives as a commodity to be auctioned off.
 We are fighting national ignorance and indifference to the oppression of the Appalachian people.

-As predominately outsiders in these communities, we are in a position of privilege.
-Our work here is guided by local residents whom themselves may not walk onto a mine site, but do support direct action in the coalfields.
-In solidarity, we offer our resources, our networks, our time, our bodies, and our personal freedom to this struggle.
+As predominately outsiders in these communities, RAMPS is aware of the dynamics of privilege that come with that and acknowledging and working with that privilege in a just way.
+Our work here is guided by local residents and in solidarity we offer our resources, our networks, our time, our bodies, and our personal freedom to this struggle.